0:00 / 3:53

 Amore e 'l cor gentil sono una cosa

-When two of my dearest friends, Jennifer and Eddie, decided to get married, I wrote Amore e ‘l cor gentil sono una cosa ("Love and the gentle heart are one and the same”) as my wedding gift to them.
+When two of my dearest friends, Jennifer and Eddie, decided to get married, I wrote Amore e ‘l cor gentil sono una cosa (“Love and the gentle heart are one and the same”) as my wedding gift to them.

 Metropolitan Opera soprano Danielle Talamantes and bass-baritone Kerry Wilkerson attended the wedding.
 Their heartfelt performance of my new wedding song during the ceremony reminded us that fear is not the most powerful emotion.
-Danielle and Kerry premiered the piece in the summer of 2019 at the High Peaks Music Festival in Great Barrington, MA in the Berkshires.
+Danielle and Kerry had also premiered the work the previous summer at the High Peaks Music Festival in Great Barrington, MA in the Berkshires.

-It is scored as a chamber piece, using a string quintet supported by piano, but it is every bit as effective sung unaccompanied, or accompanied by a single piano or organ.
+The chamber instrumentation calls for string quintet (2 violins, 1 viola, and 2 violoncellos) and piano.
+But it is every bit as effective sung unaccompanied, or accompanied by a single piano or organ.

 Amore e 'l cor gentil sono una cosa,